mattshoe/kdux/README.md

 ## Features

-- **Platform-Agnostic**: Kdux supports any Kotlin project, whether it's mobile, server-side, or any other Kotlin environment.
+- **Expressive DSL**: **Kdux** provides an expressive and flexible DSL that can be used to build tooling.
-- **Structured Concurrency**: Built-in support for coroutines ensures that Kdux aligns with Kotlin's structured concurrency model.
+- **Structured Concurrency**: Built-in support for coroutines ensures that **Kdux** aligns with Kotlin's structured concurrency model.
 - **Flexible Architecture**: Users have complete control over how they define state, actions, reducers, middleware, and enhancers.
-- **Integration with MVI**: Kdux is particularly well-suited for use in Android applications using MVI ( Model-View-Intent) architecture.
+- **Integration with MVI**: **Kdux** is particularly well-suited for use in Android applications using MVI (Model-View-Intent) architecture.

-## Why Kdux?
+## Why **Kdux**?

-Kdux is a Kotlin-based state management library that implements the Redux pattern, designed to offer a **predictable**, **deterministic**, and **centralized** way to manage application state across any Kotlin project.
-The Kdux pattern is particularly effective in scenarios where state consistency, scalability, and traceability are critical, making it an ideal solution for complex applications, especially those using MVI (Model-View-Intent) architecture.
+**Kdux** is a Kotlin-based state management library that implements the Redux pattern, designed to offer a **predictable**, **deterministic**, and **centralized** way to manage application state across any Kotlin project.
+The **Kdux** pattern is particularly effective in scenarios where state consistency, scalability, and traceability are critical, making it an ideal solution for complex applications, especially those using MVI (Model-View-Intent) architecture.

-### The Kdux Pattern
+### The **Kdux** Pattern

-At the heart of Kdux is the Redux pattern, a well-established approach to managing state in a predictable and traceable manner.
+At the heart of **Kdux** is the Redux pattern, a well-established approach to managing state in a predictable and traceable manner.
 The pattern revolves around three core principles:

 1. **Single Source of Truth:** Your state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
+2. **Segregated State:** You application should group related states into the same `Store`, to avoid enormous and unwieldy state objects.
+States should only be as large as they are cohesive.
+Meaning you should group all related State together, but not unrelated states.
-2. **State is Read-Only:** The state cannot be modified directly.
+3. **State is Read-Only:** The state cannot be modified directly.
 Instead, actions are dispatched to indicate the intent to change the state.
 This ensures that all state transitions are explicit, traceable, and follow a predictable flow.
-3. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as input, and return a new state.
+4. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as input, and return a new state.
 This guarantees that the state transitions are predictable and easy to test.

-### How Kdux Differs from Traditional Redux
+#### How **Kdux** Differs from Traditional Redux

-While Kdux is heavily inspired by the traditional Redux pattern, it introduces several key differences and enhancements tailored specifically for Kotlin applications, particularly in environments like Android where proper resource management and memory usage are critical, and process death can occur at any time.
-Below are some of the things that set Kdux apart.
+While **Kdux** is heavily inspired by the traditional Redux pattern, it introduces several key differences and enhancements tailored specifically for Kotlin applications, particularly in environments like Android where proper resource management and memory usage are critical, and process death can occur at any time.
+Below are some of the things that set **Kdux** apart.

 #### Segregated State Management

-Unlike traditional Redux, where the entire application’s state is typically centralized in a single store, Kdux encourages the segregation of state into logical chunks, each managed by its own store.
+Unlike traditional Redux, where the entire application’s state is typically centralized in a single store, **Kdux** encourages the segregation of state into logical chunks, each managed by its own store.
 This allows you to create multiple stores, each responsible for a distinct part of your application’s state.
 For example, you may have an app that segregates state into something along the lines of: